 However it may seem, this article is not about how will and hard work can solve all of the world’s problems.
 Nor does it argue assertiveness or entrepreneurship can cure poverty, certainly not alone.
 Rather, this article explores 12 months of experience in Ghana, the fear and hope for Ghana’s future, and its global applications.
 My volunteer experience in Ghana led me to this understanding.

 The issues I faced in Ghana were not always a result of passively accepting life, nor would I blame the victim either.
 To clarify, unfortunate circumstances such as being mugged on Christmas Day and getting very sick in Nkwantakese could have occurred in any country and regardless of my will to change my circumstances.
-Regardless they did occur, and life continues to have recurrent unfortunate circumstances.
+Those did occur, and life continues to have recurrent unfortunate circumstances.

 The reality, which existed with or without my acceptance, was that I was a white, 18 years old, and living in a village in Ghana.
 I also lived with all of the stereotypes, social constructs, and taboos that came with that reality.
 Most significantly, being young in Ghana meant an undeniable classification of non-authority: over my life, volunteer work, and my capabilities.
 This social placement was reciprocated by a majority of people I interacted with, white or black.
 I did have agency, though limited.
 It was the mere facts of living in a village (in a developing nation) where elder-respect and many other uncontrollable variables acted against my will.
 For instance, I could not command the light to turn on.
 Although I may have switched on the light, the electricity for much of the time was redirected elsewhere.
 The nostalgia of the white house on the hill loomed over me during these times.
 With the white house came generators and the patronage comforts such as calling Mr. Acheampong of the electrical company to turn the power back on.
 During my second visit to Ghana there was no white house, no patronage comforts, no authority, and no command over electricity.
 Electricity aside, my age tended to affect the more day-to-day interactions with people.
 Capacity to influence others and even my own life suffered from a disconnect between thought and action or between action and making a difference.
 Simply, I was usually relegated to doing what I could and trying to do it well.